-To start the Vibratory Feeder after all connections have been made, turn the switch on the control to the "ON" position and adjust the feed rate by rotating the control knob.
+To start the Vibratory Feeder after all connections have been made, switch on the power to the unit.
+If a control is furnished, adjust the feed rate by rotating the control knob or adjusting the control signal.
+Normally no warm-up period is required.
 Do not operate the unit with any associated equipment touching any part of the unit.